ncphillips/rpg-notes/characters/yabba.md

 At heart, Yabba is a merchant.

+## Trinket

-(TRINKET) She owns a one oune block made from an unknown material.
+She owns a one oune block made from an unknown material.

+## Bulezau Skull

+She took this skull after they defeated the demon.

 #### Relationships